Autofocus: Assist lamp

+Flash-based

 Many cameras and nearly all camera phones (Note: Counter-examples are the Nokia Lumia 1020, the Samsung Galaxy S4 Zoom and the Samsung Galaxy K Zoom.) lack a dedicated autofocus assist lamp.
 Instead, they use their built-in flash, illuminating the subject with bursts of light.
 This aids the autofocus system in the same fashion as a dedicated assist light, but has the disadvantage of startling or annoying people.
 Another disadvantage is that if the camera uses flash focus assist and is set to an operation mode that overrides the flash, it may also disable the focus assist.
 Thus, autofocus may fail to acquire the subject.

 Similar stroboscopic flashing is sometimes used to reduce the red-eye effect, but this is only intended to constrict the subject's eye pupils before the shot.

 Some external flash guns have integrated autofocus assist lamps that replace the stroboscopic on-camera flash.
 Many of them are red and less obtrusive.

+Laser-based

-Another way to assist contrast based AF systems in low light is to beam a laser pattern on to the subject.
-The laser method is commercially called Hologram AF Laser and was used in Sony CyberShot cameras around the year 2003, including Sony's F707, F717 and F828 models.
+Similar to a laser rangefinder, autofocus systems can project a patterned laser toward the subject.
+The laser method is used by Sony, both in their Cyber-shot cameras since 2003, under the name Hologram AF Laser, and in some of their smartphones since and including the Xperia XZ.